Pollo Guisado

 • Fun to customize.
 My recipe is versatile and can be tailored to please even the picky eaters in your household (quite an issue here lately!).

 • Incredible flavors and textures.
-The texture of the chicken is what you’d expect from anything slow cooked- moist, juicy, and falling off the bones.
+The texture of the chicken is what you’d expect from anything slow-cooked- moist, juicy, and falling off the bones.
 It’s a flavor explosion with hints of hot spice, smokiness, and everything in between.

 Latin chicken stew.

-Ingredients needed
+Key Ingredients

 • Adobo seasoning.
 This spice blend is a staple in our kitchen.
 It’s typically a mix of garlic powder, onion powder, paprika, oregano, cumin, salt, and black pepper.